 If you do experience any side effects from taking flaxseed oil you could either stop immediately and try again from the initial dose, or even just 1 grams a day.
 Alternatively, you could cut the amount you take back by half or even a quarter and slowly built up by a gram a week to a level where you are seeing the health benefits without any side effects.

-Some people report very positive results with 2 tablespoons a day of fresh flaxseed oil.
+Some people report very positive results with 2 tablespoons a day of fresh flax oil.
 That’s around 30 grams.
-Others seem to have side effects at these larger amounts.
+Others seem to have side effects with flaxseed oil at these larger amounts.